ohno418/rcaml/README.md

 - All basic types, lists, tuples, and recods
 - Pattern match (may not support all syntax, though...)
-- Global and local variables, and functions including `rec`s
+- Global and local bound values, and functions including `rec`s

 ### Type inference
 Supports simple and easy type inference.

 - Statically-typed.
-Infers all variable and function types at compile time.
+Infers all types of bound values and functions at compile time.
 - Raises an error when a type is invalid.